 The answer depends entirely on the nature of the credit facility you take out.
 There are some specialist consolidation loans that can adversely impact the credit score of the applicant.
 Simply by applying for a debt consolidation loan, your credit history may be impacted.

-However, there are also various specialist secured consolidation loans that have no impact whatsoever on the applicant’s credit history.
-It is therefore important to carefully discuss the various options available with your broker, before submitting your application.
+However, there are also various specialist-secured consolidation loans that have no impact whatsoever on the applicant’s credit history.
+It is therefore important to carefully discuss the various options available with your broker before submitting your application.

 In addition, secured debt consolidation loans are typically available in much higher sums than unsecured consolidation loans.

 An unsecured debt consolidation loan is issued purely on the basis of merit, with no security required.
-This means credit checks are done that include your earnings, employment status and general financial position.
+This means credit checks are done that include your earnings, employment status, and general financial position.

-The benefit of an unsecured loan is that you do not need security, nor are you at risk of losing your home if you fall behind your repayments.
+The benefit of an unsecured loan is that you do not need security, nor are you at risk of losing your home if you fall behind on your repayments.

-Which Debt Consolidation Loan is best?
+Which debt consolidation loan is best?

 Choosing the most appropriate debt consolidation product means first discussing all available options with your broker.
-Suitability will be determined by how much you need to borrow, your preferred repayment period, your financial status, your credit history and whether you have qualifying assets available.
+Suitability will be determined by how much you need to borrow, your preferred repayment period, your financial status, your credit history, and whether you have qualifying assets available.

-After which, a complete market comparison can be performed on your behalf, in order to ensure you get the best possible deal.
+After which, a complete market comparison can be performed on your behalf in order to ensure you get the best possible deal.